-- Insert two location bushes into male holes as Location bush in shown, label facing down. - Place template across the width of the worktop and clamp securely to worktop. - Set cutter depth.
+- Insert two location bushes into male holes as shown, label facing down. - Place template across the width of the worktop and clamp securely to worktop. - Set cutter depth.
 Plunge router and cut the male joint before finally cutting the work-top to length.
 A series of passes should be made feeding from left to right.
-At end of each cut release plunge.

-Routing the male part of the Joint 4
+Routing the male part of the Joint igtledown